 I wrote him a letter first saying that I'm not catholic, but because of the media coverage of the Pope's election, I was aware of it and I was glad that the new Pope was not only a simple and kind man with a strong view to social issues, but also a neighbor of mine, since I'm from the Brazilian southern state of Rio Grande do Sul, which shares a border with Argentina.

 I talked about my world bike tour and since this trip is about getting to know new people, cultures and places, I would like to meet Mr. Francisco.
 I asked him not to contact the bureaucracy of the Vatican, because they receive this kind of request every day, but to tell the Pope that there was a "gaucho" (what people in my state are called) travelling the world by bike who would be "molto felice" to meet him, and to ask the Pope directly if he would agree.

 Then I sent him another letter when I arrived in Italy and others when I arrived in Rome.
-He told the Pope this morning that he had received 15 letters from me, which surprised me as I had not remembered writing so many.
+He told the Pope this morning that he had received 15 letters from me, which surprised me as I had not remembered sending so many.

 Yesterday I spent the whole day with mixed feelings: excitement, thoughts, and disbelief that it really had been the Pope's secretary on the phone and not a prank call.
 So I shared the big news with only my family and a few close friends, in Holland, Brazil and Chile.